fierval/fcnd/motion_planning/README.md

 #### 0. Pre-compute the graph

-Because the graph is similar to the map DVD used by GPS systems to compute routes, I feel it is perfectly justified to have it pre-computed.
+Because the graph is similar to a map DVD used by GPS systems to compute routes, I feel it is perfectly justified to have it pre-computed.
 I compute the graph by stochastical sampling of the points and culling the ones that fall into an obstacle.
 The graph is computed and saved the very first time we run motion planning.

 **Note:** Since the simulator may abort the connection before the graph is actually computed, I have created the graph in the [Receding Horizon Notebook](https://github.com/fierval/fcnd/blob/master/motion_planning/Receding-Horizon.ipynb)

 #### 1. Set your global home position

-All data is read on `MotionPlanning` object instantiation.
+All data is read upon instantiation of the `MotionPlanning` object.
 Home position is set at the top of `plan_path`

 ![start](images/start.png)